When the Need for Certainty / Comfort is Important to You

 Maslow later clarified that the order in the hierarchy “is not nearly as rigid” as he originally implied.

-For these reasons, Cloé Madanes, a world-renowned innovator and teacher of family and strategic therapy, separated the Emotional areas from the Physical and reworked the needs into “The Six Human Needs.
+For these reasons, Cloé Madanes, a world-renowned innovator and teacher of family and strategic therapy, separated the Emotional areas from the Physical and reworked the needs into “The Six Human Needs.“

-Cloé explains that the Six Human Needs are not “Desires”; these are actual “Psychological Needs” that we continually try to satisfy consciously and subconsciously.
+Cloé explains that the Six Human Needs are not “Desires” but actual “Psychological Needs” that we continually try to satisfy consciously and subconsciously.

 Your needs influence your deepest motivations and determine how you prioritize your decisions and actions throughout your life.